 SELECT A DATABASE – OPTION 2

-Expand All Subjects with the drop-down menu to find appropriate subject databases.
-There are 8 databases covering business and economics, 10 databases covering education, five covering history, three covering literature, etc.
+Expand All Subjects with the drop-down menu to find appropriate subject databases (e.g., there are 8 databases covering business and economics, 10 databases covering education, five covering history, three covering literature, etc.)

-Complete the InterLibrary Loan (ILL ) form as completely as possible, so that the librarian looking for the article you want will be able to find it and send it to you quickly.
+Normal ILL Procedure: Complete the InterLibrary Loan (ILL ) form as completely as possible, so that the Touro NY librarian looking for the article you want will be able to find it and send it to you quickly.
 Write the author(s) name(s), the full title of the article, the full journal name, volume and issue numbers, publication date, publisher (if you know it), where you found the citation, and add any DOI numbers in the Additional Comments section.
-Request articles by email to location Anywhere and include your student registration name, Touro ID #, and email.
-Articles will be sent to you within three days to three weeks (depends on whether or not TC-NY has the journal in its collections, or has to request it from another library).
-Alternatively, feel free to ask me to process the ILL request for you.
+Request articles by email to Location=Anywhere, and include your student registration name, Touro ID #, and email.
+Articles will be sent to you within three days to three weeks (depends on whether or not TC-NY has the journal in its collections, or has to request it from another library in our InterLibrary Loan consortium).

-Short videos (5-10 minutes) teaching basic library skills, research strategies, website evaluation, database usage, and citation styles, curated from TC-NY and external sources.
+Below is a selection of videos from this Seminar teaching basic library skills, research strategies, website evaluation, database usage, and citation styles.
 If you need a tutorial on a specific subject, ask me!

 Academic Research (6:56)